Aniket1272/missile-defence-system-grpc/README.md

 ### Instruction to run the code:

 1. Ensure that Python and pip (usually comes with Python) are installed on your system.
+2. You can see the instructions of grpc installation in : https://grpc.io/docs/languages/python/quickstart/ or you can follow below commands
-2. Install **gRPC** on your system using following commands:
+4. Install **gRPC** on your system using following commands:
    ```
    python -m pip install grpcio
-3. Now, To install **gRPC tools**, run:
+5. Now, To install **gRPC tools**, run:
    ```
    python -m pip install grpcio-tools
-4. Now, clone our repository in your system
+6. Now, clone our repository in your system
-5. First run **greeter_server.py** file using below command:
+7. First run **greeter_server.py** file using below command:
    ```
    python .\greeter_server.py
-6. After starting the server now run the **greeter_client.py** using below command:
+8. After starting the server now run the **greeter_client.py** using below command:
    ```
    python .\greeter_server.py
-7. Split your terminal into two for better view and then run this 2 files
+9. Split your terminal into two for better view and then run this 2 files
-8. Input hyperparameters related to missile launch in **greeter_client.py** which are No. of Soldeirs (N), Feild T (War time)and t (Duration after each missile hits).
+10. Input hyperparameters related to missile launch in **greeter_client.py** which are No. of Soldeirs(M), Size of WAR-Feild(N), War-time(T) and Duration after each missile hits(t).
+11.